goodrobots/devFrame/docs/_pages/contribute.md

 ## Designing New Parts
 The devFrame has [standardized interfaces]({{ site.baseurl }}/docs/frame-details/#interfaces).
 Like an API we will try very hard not to change the interface specs so you can design new mounts and accessories to these standards.
 We have provided all parts in both stl and step format.
 Step format is intented for those who would like to import into 3D CAD software for modification.
 Please export any new parts in both stl and step formats for any Pull Requests.

-## Community Builds
+## Hosting Community Builds
 If you have built and tested a devFrame we would really like to host the details.
 It's one of our primary goals.
 Most of the data in our build section is pulled from Google Sheets.
 So if you can type a bit of information in a spreadsheet we can bring it into the site here for others to benefit.
 Expect more details on this process as we refine the site and the workflow to contribute.
 For now, a link to a short YouTube video and a copy of your parameter files is a great start.

 ## Pull Requests

-New to git or rusty?
+New to git?
 Have a look at [GitHub Flow](https://guides.github.com/introduction/flow/)

 To submit a pull request: